Estimated reading time: 5 minutes

 Essential to learning how to start a pawn shop is understanding that you’ll need to come up with a marketing strategy.

 So, defining your target market early is vital.
-Doing this will help you tailor your brand message.
+Doing this will help you tailor your brand message for your new business.
 Research pawn shops you admire.
 Look at their messaging.
 What are they doing right, what are they doing wrong, and how can you do it better?

 Lastly, you’re going to need to invest time and money in developing a social media and email marketing strategy to reach your potential customer base.
 Because we’re living in the digital age, this is vital!